All-purpose Asian Stir Fry Sauce

 It has the ability to add depth of the flavor of any dish.
 It can be diluted with other ingredients to form a dipping sauce, be part of the ingredient of stir fry sauce and marinating.
 It is also used to prepare the sauce for Thai steamed fish along with shallot, chili, tamarind and lime.
 Some Chinese also use fish sauce in their cooking, although soy sauce is still much more popular in the Chinese community.

-Sesame Oil is flavorful dark and aromatic oil.
+Sesame Oil is a flavorful dark and aromatic oil.
 It has a strong, distinctive and slightly sweet, nutty flavor as a result of toasting the seeds during production.
-Sesame seed oil is an integral component in Asian food.
+Sesame seed oil is an integral component of Asian food.

 It is not for use as a cooking oil as the flavor is too intense and has a low smoking point.
 It is generally used for Chinese cooking such as marinade, frying.
 It is also used as a flavoring agent in the final stages of cooking, for example, sprinkled a few drips at the end to a bowl of soup noodle.
 The flavor is strong, therefore, “a little goes a long way” describes sesame oil perfectly.